By Toshen, KEØFHS

 - All the BrandMeister regional talkgroups via hotspot.

-- All the BrandMeister U.S. statewide talkgroups via hotspot.
+- All the BrandMeister U.S. statewide talkgroups via hotspot (obviously, this requires multiple 16-channel zones).

 Then I added the appropriate channels to each zone, and organized the channels in the order I figure I'll flip through them.